 Integrated, Interdisciplinary, International

 In the last decade, the idea of design has made quite a name for itself.
-The scope of things to design has become broader and is no more just limited to everyday objects. …more
+The scope of things to design has become broader and is no more just limited to everyday objects.
+Social structures, communication processes, and services are also characterized, determined, and shaped by design. …more

 KISD offers its students the possibility to explore and create the diversity and complexity of design in a profound and systematic manner.
 During the studies, future designers acquire a practical and theoretical design knowledge, which qualifies them for present and future spheres of activity in design.For more than 30 years, KISD has been offering its students a unique project-oriented learning and research environment aiming at strenghtening the students’ individual interests.
 Therefore, all study courses at KISD can be described as integrative, interdisciplinary, and international.